-Students applying to the Nursing Transfer program must meet the admission requirements of both WCC and the U-M School of Nursing.

-- Students must have a minimum high school GPA of 3.4 and SAT scores above 1000 or an ACT composite score above 21.
-They must have earned a grade of at least "B" in all high school science courses.

-- Required high school work:

-- Three units of English

-- Three units of Math

-- Two units of laboratory science, including chemistry and biology

-- Four units of foreign language and/or social science and/or laboratory science

-- Four units of other academic courses

-- This transfer program is designed for full-time students.
-WCC students must demonstrate the ability to carry a full-time course load by maintaining a minimum full-time enrollment of 12 credit hours with a 3.0 GPA in at least two terms in the 12 months prior to transfer to the U-M School of Nursing.
-Each of these two terms must include a transferable science course and one clinical course. - In order to gain admittance to the U-M School of Nursing, students must have the following: - 3.0 cumulative GPA in all prior post-secondary academic experiences - 3.0 cumulative GPA at WCC
+- Fifteen (15) students are admitted each Fall semester to the Nursing Transfer Program. - Students applying to the Nursing Transfer program must meet the admission requirements of both WCC and the UM School of Nursing. - Students must have a minimum high school GPA of 3.4 and SAT scores above 1000 or an ACT composite score above 21.
+They must have earned a grade of at least "B" in all high school science courses. - Required high school work: - Three units of English - Three units of Math - Two units of laboratory science, including chemistry and biology - Four units of foreign language and/or social science and/or laboratory science - Four units of other academic courses mum full-time enrollment of 12 credit hours with a 3.0 GPA in at least two terms in the 12 months prior to transfer to the U-M School of Nursing.
+Each of these two terms must include a transferable science course and one clinical course.
+In order to gain admittance to the U-M School of Nursing, students must have the following:

-- Overall 3.0 GPA in all transferable science/clinical courses - Associate in Applied Science degree from WCC - Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
-The test may be taken at any point during the program, but must be completed before graduating.
+- Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
+The test may be taken at any point during the program, but must be completed before graduating. - This transfer program is designed for full-time students.
+WCC students must demonstrate the ability to carry a full-time course load by maintaining a mini-